AHS at Work

 In 2005, the AHS Montreal/Ottawa Chapter hosted a specialists’ meeting on helicopter safety.
 Subsequently, AHS joined with HAI, Transport Canada and the Federal Aviation Administration, EASA and many other agencies worldwide to create the International Helicopter Safety Team (IHST).
 IHST's goal is to reduce the worldwide helicopter accident rate by 80 percent in 10 years.
 AHS is the Secretariat for this international group and there has been demonstrable improvements in safety through the efforts of this important group.

 In 2009, AHS worked closely with Congress and industry and succeeded in adding Section 255 to the 2009 Defense Authorization Bill.
 This legislation required a Capabilities Based Assessment on the state of vertical lift, the creation of a technology roadmap, and increased investment in vertical flight science and technology.
 It also called for the creation within the DoD of a Vertical Flight Joint Program Office for all the service branches.
-As a result of this Congressional action, the Office of the Secretary of Defense created a Strategic Plan for Future Vertical Lift.
+As a result of this Congressional action, the Office of the Secretary of Defense submitted the Report on the DOD Future Vertical Lift Strategic Plan in 2010.